Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-campaign-standard/README.md

 In the Experience Platform Data Collection UI, if you delete your mobile property, review your mobile property status in the Campaign Standard extension and ensure that the property displays an updated **Deleted in ???** status.
 For more information about deleting a property, please read the [delete a property](https://experienceleague.adobe.com/docs/experience-platform/tags/admin/companies-and-properties.html?lang=en#delete-a-property) section within the Experience Platform Data Collection UI documentation.

 To remove the corresponding mobile app in Campaign Standard, click **Remove from ACS**.
-For more information, see the section on [deleting your ??? mobile application](https://experienceleague.adobe.com/docs/campaign-standard/using/administrating/configuring-channels/configuring-a-mobile-application.html?lang=en#delete-app).
+For more information, see the section on [deleting your tags-enabled mobile application](https://experienceleague.adobe.com/docs/campaign-standard/using/administrating/configuring-channels/configuring-a-mobile-application.html?lang=en#delete-app).

 {% hint style="warning" %}
 Deleting your mobile property in Experience Platform Data Collection UI does not automatically delete your Campaign Standard mobile app.